 Table of Contents

 A hernia is a tear in your muscle or tissue that allows part of your insides to bulge out.
 It can be a bulge of an internal organ or your intestines.
 Sometimes you can see the hernia, depending on its location and size.
 Certain activities can worsen the condition, like bending over or lifting heavy objects.

 Hernias usually occur in your groin.
-Inguinal hernias are common and are mostly found in men.
-Femoral hernias are much less common and are mostly found in women.
+Inguinal hernias are in the groin and are mostly found in men.
+Femoral hernias are in the upper thigh near the groin.
+These are much less common and are mostly found in women.
 The abdomen is another frequent hernia location.
 If hernias occur in the midline of the abdomen, they are called ventral hernias.
 If they occur at the site of a previous surgical scar, they are incisional hernias.
 Umbilical hernias occur in association with your belly button and are found more commonly in babies.

 In a hiatal hernia, part of the upper stomach comes through an opening in your diaphragm, or chest wall.
 This hernia can cause acid to leak from your stomach into your esophagus.
 The esophagus is a tube that connects your throat to your stomach.
 Effects of hiatal hernias include heartburn, indigestion, and acid reflux.

 Hernias also can be birth defects.
 A congenital diaphragmatic hernia occurs when your diaphragm doesn’t form right.
 This can create space for your stomach to move into your chest.
 Sometimes doctors find the defect when you’re a baby.
 Other times, they may not find it until later in life.
 In severe cases, your stomach can crowd your chest organs, like your lungs and heart.
 Surgery can help repair your diaphragm so that you don’t develop other problems, such as breathing difficulties.

 Symptoms of a hernia